Localization

 ```

-## Change default platform locale
+## Change default locale

 Refer to the [Configurations API documentation](https://fulfillmenttools.github.io/fulfillmenttools-api-reference-ui/#get-/api/configurations/locale) for details.